RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 If that's of interest to you or you want to contribute, please file an issue to discuss and explore the use cases and what might be possible.

 ## Version History

+### Version 0.2.4

+* **Add --Host Configuration Value**
+You can now specify the host IP Address or domain to bind the server to.
+Previously the server was bound to localhost which didn't allow for external network access.
+Using `--Host` as a parameter or configuration value you can now specify `0.0.0.0` for example to bind to all IP addresses and allow external access.
+The default is still `localhost` but you can now explicitly add external access via `--Host 0.0.0.0` or using a specific IP Address to bind to.

 ### Version 0.2.3